pixelsane/gridcore-nim/README.md

 # Gridcore - Grid System in Nim

-A lightweight, modular grid and entity management system written in Nim.
+A lightweight, modular grid system written in Nim.
-Designed for 2D grid-based games and simulations, supporting flexible grid sizes, entity tracking, and player ownership.
+Designed for 2D grid-based games and simulations, supporting flexible grid sizes.

 ## Features

 - Dynamic or fixed-size grid support
-- Entity creation and management
-- Player-specific entity grouping
 - Coordinate conversions (x/y ↔ index)
 - Easy to extend and embed in your Nim projects

 ---
+*Note: I have trimmed Entity support/system for this library, as it does not make any sense for entity logic merging with grid structures.
+I have plans on creating a separate entity library however.*

 ## Installation